Distributed Attitude Estimation for Multi-agent Systems on $SO(3)$: Preliminaries

 \subsection{Graph Theory}

 Consider a network of $N$ agents.
 The interaction topology between the agents is described by an undirected graph $\mathcal G = (\mathcal V,\mathcal E)$ where $\mathcal V=\{1,...,N\}$ and $\mathcal E \subseteq \mathcal V \times \mathcal V $ represent the vertex (or agent) set and the edge set of graph $\mathcal{G}$, respectively.
 In undirected graphs, the edge $(i,j) \in \mathcal E$ indicates that agents $i$ and $j$ interact with each other without any restriction on the direction, which means that agent $i$ can obtain information (via communication, measurements, or both) from agent $j$ and vice versa.
 The set of neighbors of agent $i$ is defined as $\mathcal N_i = \{j \in \mathcal V : (i,j) \in \mathcal E \}$.
 The undirected path is a sequence of edges in an undirected graph.
 An undirected graph is called connected if there is an undirected path between every pair of distinct agents of the graph.
 An undirected graph has a cycle if there exists an undirected path that starts and ends at the same agent \cite{Ren_book}.
 An acyclic undirected graph is an undirected graph without a cycle.
 An undirected tree is an undirected graph in which any two agents are connected by exactly one path (\ie, an undirected tree is an undirected, connected, and acyclic graph).
-An oriented graph is obtained from an undirected graph by assigning an arbitrary direction to each edge \cite{Mesbahi_book}.\\ Consider an oriented graph where each edge is indexed by a number.
+Consider an undirected tree with an arbitrarily assigned orientation to each edge.
 Let $M=|\mathcal{E}|$ and $\mathcal{M}=\{1,\hdots, M\}$ be the total number of edges and the set of edge indices, respectively.
 The incidence matrix, denoted by $H\in\mathbb{R}^{N\times M}$, is defined as follows \cite{BAI20083170}: